vijaykramesh/pr-lint-action/README.md

     ✓ passes if ignore_case and lower case title/branch (6 ms)
     ✓ passes if ignore_case and lower case commits (7 ms) ✓ fails if not ignore_case and lower case title/branch (4 ms)
+    ✓ passes if require_brakcets is false and title matches without brackets (5 ms) ✓ fails if require_brackets is true or default and title matches without brackets (4 ms)
 ```

 ## Lint